Twisted conjugacy in $SL_n$ and $GL_n$ over subrings of $\bar{\mathbb F}_p(t)$: Introduction

+We have not been able to show the $R_\infty$-property for $H$ as in Theorem \ref{sandwich} unconditionaly when $n=3$.

-Our proof of Theorem \ref{fpbar} relies heavily on some classical results concerning general and special linear groups over integral domains, namely: (i) the description, due to O. T. O'Meara \cite{omeara}, of the automorphisms of $G=\SL_n(R), \GL_n(R), n\ge 3$, which is valid for any integral domain $R$ that is not a field, (ii) the group $\SL_n(R), n\ge 2,$ is perfect (with a small number of exceptions) and is generated by elementary matrices when $R$ is a Euclidean domain, (see \cite{rosenberg}), (iii) the amalgamated free product structure of $\SL_2(F[t])$ and $\SL_2(F[t,t^{-1}])$ due to Nagao \cite{nagao}; see also \cite{serre}.
-The case $n=2$ is significantly different from the case $n\ge 3$ and requires a different approach.
-It uses standard and well-known facts concerning subgroups of an amalgamated free product from combinatorial group theory and uses the length function associated to a natural generating set for such groups.
-As for the automorphism group of $\GL_2(F[t])$, Reiner \cite{reiner} constructed `non-standard' automorphisms, referred to here as {\it Reiner automorphisms}, and described a set of generators of $\Aut(\GL_2(F[t])$).
-We partially extend his results to the case of $\SL_2(F[t])$ and obtain a set of representatives for the elements of its outer automorphisms.
-A crucial step in the proof is Lemma \ref{length}.
-In the case of $\GL_2(\mathbb F_q[t,t^{-1}])$, it turns out that the outer automorphism group is finite.
-See Theorem \ref{outer-gl2L}.
-In the more general case of $\GL_2(F[t,t^{-1}])$, we do not have a convenient description of its outer automorphism group.
+Our proof of Theorem \ref{fpbar} relies heavily on some classical results concerning general and special linear groups over integral domains which are not fields, namely: (i) the description, due to O. T. O'Meara \cite{omeara}, of the automorphisms of $G=\SL_n(R), \GL_n(R), n\ge 3$, which is valid for any integral domain $R$ that is not a field, (ii) the group $\SL_n(R), n\ge 3,$ is perfect and is generated by elementary matrices when $R$ is a Euclidean domain, (see \cite{rosenberg}).

+We shall prove Theorem \ref{fpbar} first for the case when $F$ is a finite field $\mathbb F_q$.
+In this case, we prove that every outer automorphism $[\phi]$ of $G=\GL_n(R)$ or $\SL_n(R)$ is represented by a convenient automorphism $\phi$ using O'Meara's theorem.
+The proof in this case crucially uses the observation that when $\phi$ is induced by an automorphism of the ring $R$, it has finite order.
+We also show that, in this case, the fixed subgroup of $\phi$ contains a subgroup isomorphic to $\SL_n(\mathbb F_p[t])$.
+In the more general case, it is not true that the outer automorphisms are represented by finite order automorphisms.
+(For example, automorphisms of $G$ induced by a Frobenius automorphism of the ring $R$.)
+Nevertheless, any automorphism that is induced by an automorphism of the ring $\phi:R\to R$, restricts to an automorphism of $G_q= G\cap \GL_n(R_q)$ where $R_q=R\cap \mathbb F_q(t)$ for some $q=p^e$.
+This allows us to extend our proof technique in case when $F$ is a finite field to the more general case when $F\subset \bar {\mathbb F}_q$.

+Although the automorphism group of $H$ as in Theorem \ref{sandwich} is not known to us, any automorphism $\theta$ of $H$ restricts to an automorphism $\theta'$ of $\SL_n(R)$.
+After choosing a convenient representative of the outer automorphism class of $\theta$, we find a sequence $(y_k)$ of elements of $\SL_n(R)$ which are in pairwise distinct $\theta'$-twisted conjugacy classes and show that they remain in pairwise distinct $\theta$-twisted conjugacy classes, under the hypotheses of the theorem.

+Recently, Garge and Mitra \cite{gm} have obtained results analogous to those of Theorem \ref{fpbar} for the classical groups $\mathrm{SO}_n(R), \mathrm{Sp}_n(R)$.